Stinking Carnival cruise ship being towed to Alabama

 In November 2010, an engine fire on the Carnival Splendor crippled its propulsion system and knocked out most of its power while it was off the Pacific coast of Mexico.

-(Additional reporting by Kevin Gray in Miami; Writing by Tom Brown; Editing by Cynthia Johnston, Toni Reinhold and Lisa Shumaker)
+(Additional reporting by Kaija Wilkinson; Writing by Tom Brown; Editing by Cynthia Johnston, Toni Reinhold)